jupyterlite/jupyterlite/CONTRIBUTING.md

 ### (Server) Python Development

-After all the `yarn`-related work has finished, the terminal-compatible python uses the `npm`-compatible tarball of `app` to build new sites combined with **original user content**.
+After all the `jlpm`-related work has finished, the terminal-compatible python uses the `npm`-compatible tarball of `app` to build new sites combined with **original user content**.